 26400.
 Spacetime and Black Holes.
-PQ: PHYS 185, and PHYS 227 or MATH 221 or consent of Instructor.
+PQ: PHYS 185, and PHYS 227 or MATH 221 or consent of instructor.
 This course is an introduction to general relativity.
 After a review of special relativity and four-dimensional spacetime, the basic tools of physics in a curved spacetime are introduced.
 The Schwarzschild solution describing both black holes and the exteriors of stars and planets are presented, and the behavior of objects in a Schwarzschild spacetime are extensively studied.
 The course concludes by introducing the dynamical equations relating energy and momentum to spacetime curvature (Einstein's equations).
 Spring.
-Offered 2003-04; not offered 2002-03.

 29100-29200-29300.
 Bachelor's Thesis.
 PQ: Open to concentrators with fourth-year standing and consent of instructor.
-Students are required to submit the College Reading and Research Course Form in autumn quarter.
-Students receive a grade in each quarter of registration: P/F grading in autumn and winter quarters, and letter grading in spring quarter.
+Students are required to submit the College Reading and Research Course Form in Autumn Quarter.
+Students receive a grade in each quarter of registration: P/F grading in Autumn and Winter Quarters, and quality grading in Spring Quarter.
 This yearlong sequence of courses is designed to involve the student in current research.
 Over the course of the year, the student works on a research project in physics or a closely related field (e.g., astrophysics) leading to the writing of a bachelor's thesis.
-A student who submits a satisfactory thesis, earns a grade of B or better based on the project, and achieves a GPA of 3.0 or higher in the required undergraduate physics courses is awarded a B.A. with honors degree.
+A student who submits a satisfactory thesis, earns a grade of B or higher based on the project, and achieves a GPA of 3.0 or higher in the required undergraduate physics courses is awarded a B.A. with honors.
 The project may be one suggested by the instructor or one proposed by the student and approved by the instructor.
 Most work is done within the research groups of faculty members, but some experimental projects are done in the student project lab.
 In every case, all phases of the project (including the literature search, design and construction of the experiments, and analysis) must be done by the student.
 The instructor, faculty adviser, postdocs, and graduate students are, of course, available for consultation.
 Autumn, Winter, Spring.

 29700.
 Participation in Research.
 PQ: Consent of instructor and departmental counselor.
 Open to concentrators with third- or fourth-year standing.
 Students are required to submit the College Reading and Research Course Form.
-Available for either Pass, or for P/N or letter grading with consent of instructor.
+With consent of instructor, this course is available for either quality grades, or for P/F or P/N grades.
 By mutual agreement, students work in a faculty member's research group.
 Participation in research may take the form of independent work, with some guidance, on a small project or of assistance in research to an advanced graduate student or research associate.
 A written report must be submitted at the end of the quarter.
 Students may register for PHYS 29700 for as many quarters as they wish; students need not remain with the same faculty member each quarter.
 Summer, Autumn, Winter, Spring.
 L.